Modern Classic Dining Room in Pewter Deep Green with Warm Gold Trim

 Colour Technical Profile

 In HSL coordinates, Pewter Deep Green sits at hue 131°, saturation 20%, and lightness 21%.
-That places it among the cool tones with moderate saturation, close to the RAL reference SW 6208.
-US exterior lines such as Sherwin-Williams Resilience, Benjamin Moore Aura Exterior, PPG Timeless carry close matches across their 100% acrylic and elastomeric ranges; ask your paint store for a computer-tinted match to the #2A3F2E HEX value.
+That places it among the cool and calming tones with moderate saturation, close to the RAL reference SW 6208.
+Interior paint lines such as Sherwin-Williams Emerald Interior, Benjamin Moore Regal Select, Behr Ultra carry this color in matte and eggshell finishes with excellent scrubbability.

-The mathematical complement (180° across the hue wheel) lands on a plum violet — best reserved for a small accent such as a door or mailbox rather than the main field.
-The existing accent of Warm Gold (#C9A961) sits at a controlled contrast ratio that grounds the composition without breaking it up.
+The mathematical complement (180° across the hue wheel) lands on a plum violet - best reserved for a small accent such as a cushion, artwork, or side piece.
+The existing accent of Warm Gold (#C9A961) on the trim and accents sits at a controlled contrast ratio that grounds the composition without breaking it up.

 Expert Tips